IEEE 1284: History

-Overview
+Characteristics

-The IEEE 1284 standard allows for faster throughput and bidirectional data flow with a theoretical maximum throughput of 4 megabytes per second; actual throughput is around 2 megabytes/second depending on hardware.
+The IEEE 1284 standard allows for faster throughput and bidirectional data flow with a theoretical maximum throughput of 4 MB/s; actual throughput is around 2 MB/s depending on hardware.
 In the printer venue, this allows for faster printing and back-channel status and management.
 Since the new standard allowed the peripheral to send large amounts of data back to the host, devices that had previously used SCSI interfaces could be produced at a much lower cost.
 This included scanners, tape drives, hard disks, computer networks connected directly via parallel interface, network adapters and other devices.
 No longer was the consumer required to purchase an expensive SCSI card—they could simply use their built-in parallel interface.

 The parallel interface has since been mostly displaced by local area network interfaces and USB 2.0.

-IEEE 1284 modes
+Modes

 IEEE 1284 can operate in five modes: